loginom/loginom-help-en-omegat/data/processors/integration/formation-xml.md

 * **XML Document Identification**: selection of one of the options used to fill XML with the input table data:
    * **The whole data set (it is used by default)**: all records of the input table will be included into the resulting XML.
 In this case, the output data set contains the only record.
    * **By rows**: XML will be generated for each input table record.
 In this case, the output data set contains the same number of records as the input table does. *ID* output column contains the integer value of the record number.
    * **By identifier**: the output table records are grouped by the given identifier.
 XML will be generated for each group of records.
-In this case, the output data set contains the number of records that is equal to the number of unique identifier values.
+In this case, the output data set contains the number of records that is equal to the count of unique identifier values.
 When this setting is selected, *ID* output column contains the identifier values.

 > **Note**: If the input data set is empty, the row count is equal to zero at the output with any settings of *XML Document Identification*.